Hans Jürgen Briegel: Biography

-Briegel studied physics and philosophy at the Ludwig-Maximilian University Munich (1983-1990, terms 1986–1987 at the University of Edinburgh).
+Briegel studied physics and philosophy at LMU Munich (1983-1990, terms 1986–1987 at the University of Edinburgh).
 In 1990 he graduated with a diploma, and in 1994 he completed the PhD program (thesis title: The Jaynes-Cummings Model with Dissipation and its Application for the Dynamics of Microscopic Masers and Lasers).
 He worked as Research Associate at the Texas A&M University and as Postdoctoral Fellow at Harvard University and the University of Innsbruck.
 During that time he was also visiting scientist at Harvard-Smithsonian Center for Astrophysics.
-In 1997 he became Research Associate at the University of Munich and after his habilitation in 2002 (Quantum Information and Computer) he became Associate Professor (German: Privatdozent).
-In 2003 he was offered a Chair in Theoretical Physics at the University of Düsseldorf, which he declined.
-In the same year he accepted the post as Full Professor at the University of Innsbruck and as a Scientific Director at the Institute for Quantum Optics and Quantum Information at the Austrian Academy of Sciences.
+In 1997, he became Research Associate at LMU Munich and after his habilitation in 2002 (Quantum Information and Computer), he became Associate Professor (German: Privatdozent).
+In 2003, he was offered a Chair in Theoretical Physics at Heinrich Heine University Düsseldorf, which he declined.
+In the same year, he accepted the post as Full Professor at the University of Innsbruck and as a Scientific Director at the Institute for Quantum Optics and Quantum Information at the Austrian Academy of Sciences.

 Among other institutions, he has lectured and researched as visiting professor at the University of Bristol, UK, and the Tsinghua University, Beijing, China.
 In 2023, he was awarded the Wittgenstein Award.

 Hans J. Briegel is married and has two children.